gatsbyjs/gatsby/docs/docs/gatsby-style-guide.md

 ## Writing style

-### Concise writing
+### Write concisely

 Concise writing communicates the bare minimum without redundancy.
-Strive to make your writing as short as possible; this practice will often lead to more accurate and specific writing as well, because it helps you recognize any vague wording.
+Strive to make your writing as short as possible; this practice will often lead to more accurate and specific writing.

 ### Use clear hyperlinks